jesus-dayo/jesus-dayo/README.md

 - 🌱 I’m currently learning: **Tensorflow and Pandas**

 - 🎥 I created https://quizaimentor.com : **Free reviewer tool that uses AI to generate quizzes for learners**
+- I created https://intellibuddy.vercel.app for my personal use, no plans yet on making it live due to costing
+- I also have a lot of teaching experience, some of which are https://slides.com/jeddayo/react-testing-library and https://slides.com/jeddayo/cypress
+- I also won 1st place on GSEngage Hackathon https://slides.com/jeddayo/gsengage

-- 💬 Ask me about **React, NextJs, Typescript, Prisma, LangchainJS, Clerk, PlanetScale, Python, Java, AI tools**
+- 💬 Ask me about **React, NextJs, Typescript, Prisma, LangchainJS, Clerk, PlanetScale, Figma, ReactJS, Angular, Python, Java, AI tools**

 ### Technologies I Work With